 The size of this index grows exponentially with q and 1/k, so these parameters should be selected carefully.
-For the PAM250 score matrix, q=4 and k=17 have been used successfully.
+For the PAM250 score matrix, q = 4 and k = 17 have been used successfully (further information about score matrices can be found in the appendix in Chapter A).